ahmadnassri/docs-engineering-matrix/team.md

 ### Knowledge Sharing

-#### Junior

-> Understands their area of work.
-Aims to share knowledge of their work and areas they have worked in frequently.

-> Techniques can include presenting at demos, documentation, thorough descriptions in PRs, comments in tickets and contributions to the README

-#### Intermediate
+#### Engineer 1

-> Understands their team's work domain.
-Frequently and actively shares knowledge of their work and areas they have worked in.
+- Understands their area of work.
+Frequently shares knowledge of their work and areas they have worked in.
-> Watches for opportunities to share knowledge.

-> Techniques can include pairing, announcing new changes to the team, speaking about a topic, presenting at demos, documention, thorough descriptions in PRs, comments in tickets and contributions to the README
+##### Examples

+- Consistently writes thorough pull requests descriptions
+- Contributing to the engineering wiki by writing documentation
+- Demos

 #### Senior